Deep NURBS -- Admissible Physics-informed Neural Networks: Conclusion

 \section{Conclusion}

 We proposed in this study a new method based on combining PINNs and IsoGeometric analysis.
 The method (which we refer to as Deep NURBS) combines the simple implementation of PINNs and its capability to solve PDEs with the power of the NURBS method for imposing Dirichlet boundary conditions even for complex geometries.
 We have described how the use of DN can result in an automatic importance sampling-induced variance reduction.
 We have demonstrated that the method can be used to solve PDEs on complex geometries with extremely shallow NNs by applying it to various problems with various geometries.
 In comparison to traditional PINNs methods, the automatic variance reduction had an impact on the optimization, resulting in effective training with fewer iterations.
 Note that we have used our method for problems having different geometries as we believe this new method is meant to deal with complex geometries, a common feature of many real problems.
-However, we have not included many examples because we want the method to be the focus rather than how it is applied in different cases.
 The application of DN to more concrete and real-world problems is the scope for future work.